mubeengulzar7/Qmatic-Expressia-Device-Config-Chart/README.md

 # Qmatic-Expressia-Device-Config-Chart

-## A binary configuration Chart for Qmatic Expressia Feedback Devices
+## A binary configuration Chart for Qmatic Expressia Feedback Devices (Open within Excel/Spreadsheet Application)

 ### The Chart is pretty self explanatory but there is one thing you need to keep in mind